qufighter/NodeModulesExtravaganza/README.md

 currently the only way to rename an installed version is to `store` it with a new name, then `use` the new name

-this can be useful if you run `npm install` and the current name no longer reflects teh current install state.
+this can be useful if you run `npm install` and the current name no longer reflects the current install state.

 instead you might use `nme install new-updates` to backup your current installation (if exists) and tag your new installation with a name